An ectopic pregnancy is a pregnancy that occurs outside the womb (uterus). It is life-threatening to the mother.

 Call your doctor or nurse if you have:

 Most forms of ectopic pregnancy that occur outside the fallopian tubes are probably not preventable.
-However, a tubal pregnancy (the most common type of ectopic pregnancy) may be prevented in some cases by avoiding conditions that might scar the fallopian tubes.
+You may be able to reduce your risk by avoiding conditions that may scar the fallopian tubes.
+These steps include:

 Barnhart KT.
 Ectopic pregnancy.
 N Engl J Med.
 2009;361:379-387.